 Subject to local law, you may have certain rights regarding personal information we have collected about you.
 Such rights might include the right to (a) know what personal information we have collected about you, (b) know what personal information about you was disclosed to third parties, (c) update or correct such information if you believe there is an inaccuracy, (d) restrict the processing of your personal information, (e) request deletion of your personal information, (f) object to our use of your personal information, or (g) request transmission of your personal information to another data controller.
 We will not discriminate against you for exercising any of these rights, except that the deletion of your personal information may prevent us from providing you content, invitation, or benefit that depends on the processing of your personal information.

 If you would like to exercise any of these rights provided under local law, you can contact us at:

 Toll Free: +1-888-404-1150.

 If you would like to make a complaint about how we handled your personal information, or make a complaint about a breach of data protection laws, please contact us using the contact information described above.
-Complaints will be investigated and the outcome of the investigation will be communicated to you after the complaint is made in accordance with applicable law.
-You may have a right in some locations to file a complaint with your local data protection authority.
+Complaints will be investigated and the outcome of the investigation will be communicated to you after the complaint is made in accordance with legal requirements.
+You may also have a right in some locations to file a complaint with your local data protection authority.